jsanchezpc/jsanchezpc/README.md

 </div>

 <p align=left>
     +9 years coding for the Web.
 Currently learning Machine Learning and Deep Learning with Python.
 Passionate about Rust ❤️‍🔥.
-Open to collaborating on open-source projects, especially Rust-based ones ☺️
+Open to collaborating on open-source projects, especially Rust-based ones.
 </p>